DV

 What is the difference between LFGY and ULTY?

-LFGY (YieldMax Crypto Industry & Tech Portfolio Option Income ETF) tracks Basket (Crypto industry & technology equities) with a covered call strategy, while ULTY (YieldMax Ultra Option Income Strategy ETF) tracks Basket (High Volatility stocks) with a covered call approach.
+LFGY (YieldMax Crypto Industry & Tech Portfolio Option Income ETF) tracks Basket (Crypto industry & technology equities) with a covered call approach, while ULTY (YieldMax Ultra Option Income Strategy ETF) tracks Basket (High Volatility stocks) with a covered call approach.
 They are issued by YieldMax and YieldMax respectively.

 Can I hold both LFGY and ULTY?